A Walk Through Time.

 Photos: Janet Graham

-by Lorna Hannan, North & West Melbourne News, December 2003.
+by Lorna Hannan, chair of the Hotham History Project.
+First published in the North & West Melbourne News, December 2003.

 Do you know more about this story?
 Email: email@example.com